Code-Institute-Submissions/tattoochan-project2_JuneResub/README.md

   * we will benefit by reaching to more user and potential link to local money changers to direct the leads
   * we will attract advertisers who wish to reach out to the users

+As a sponsor,
+  * they will be able to reach out to more users to market their product
+  * they will be able to get their contact listed on the website

 ## Features: